Vision-At-SEECS/Sentinel_Hub_Starter/README.md

 ## Downloading Satellite Imagery

 To cover the basis of downloading satellite imagery using Sentinel Hub, couple of video tutorials are created.
-Each video covers a specific task and walk you through python notebook and other anciliary resources in an interactive manner which you can easily follow along.
+Each video covers a specific task and walk you through python notebook and other anciliary resources in an interactive manner which you can easily follow along for hands-on practice.

 ### Prerequisites (account creation, python library installation, etc.) & Retrieving Single Satellite Image

 ### Retrieving Satellite Images at Multiple Timestamps